 We want to mention this reader friendly book is a treasure of knowledge and represents inclusive thoughts' to change the fortune of our state and people.
 Through the proposals of Abul Barkat's "Nature-oriented Economy and Rent-seeker free Economy" it is possible to make our society, state, economy and life decent.

-Shishir Reza, Environmental Analyst & Associate Member, Bangladesh Economic Association.
+Shishir Reza, Environmental Analyst and Associate Member, Bangladesh Economic Association.
 Matiur Rahman Research Consultant, Human Development Research Centre (HDRC)